KeerthiMuli/featured-locations/RFP.md

 3. Professional and clear communication within the team is usually beneficial in achieving effective outcomes.
 4. Always strive to finish project-related duties within the project's set timeframe.
 ## Performance Metrics
+To check the performance of the app we will be using Lighthouse tool provided by Google.
+Lighthouse should show all categories like performance, Progressive web app, best practices, Accessibility and others in green.
 ## Schedule Duration
 Module 1: Overview of the course<br>
 Module 2: Building RFP<br>